-Blue catfish, channel catfish, and flathead catfish are the three primary species of catfish in the United States and the most sought-after species.
+Blue catfish, channel catfish, and flathead catfish are the three primary species of catfish in the United States.
+They are also the most sought-after species.
 Most rivers lakes and reservoirs and the United States have populations of at least one of these species of catfish.

-This is a summary of basic catfish species information for the blue, channel, and flathead catfish as well as some of their basic behaviors and habitats and information on how to tell the difference between blue catfish and channel catfish.
-The three main types of catfish sought after by anglers.
+This is a summary of basic catfish species information for the blue, channel, and flathead catfish.
+We also include some of their basic behaviors and habitats.
+You’ll also learn how to tell the difference between blue catfish and channel catfish (the three main types of catfish).
 Understanding the different catfish species and their different behaviors essential to being a successful catfish angler.

 Blue Catfish – Ictalurus Furcatus